Saskatchewan-Polytechnic-CET/digital-portfolio/1. Home/README.md

 **Get in Touch**

 If you'd like to learn more about me or discuss potential opportunities, feel free to reach out!

-You can find my contact information on the [LinkedIn page] or send an email directly.
+You can contact me through my [LinkedIn Page](https://www.linkedin.com/in/joshua-newell-p-eng-4705965a/) or send me an [email](newellj@saskpolytech.ca) directly.